luickk/goRobotCommunicationFramework/README.md

 ## Protocols

-### General Delimiter
+### Delimiter

-Single commands are seperated by a "\n".
-Msgs, encoded in commands(protocol based) are seperated by a "\n" (for example the glob maps).
+Single commands are separated by a "\n".
+Msgs, encoded in commands(protocol based) are also separated by a "\n" (for example the glob maps).

 ### Node